EmptyBlueBox/Course2Note/README.md

 ## Brief

-This is a tool to help convert course playbacks and course slides into a comprehensive note or cleaned transcripts.
+A tool that converts course playbacks into comprehensive notes or cleaned transcripts.

 ## Features